frankieliu/algorithms/system/hello/images/uber.md

 - problem navigation - try to understand what they want to buy ask redundant questions
   - dont know constraints business problelm navigation

+TWTh in office
+Hybrid structure
+Sunnyvale and SF

+Google 5 years
+Scope
+- ML related work
+- Recommendation systems
+Role
+- ML considerations and involvement
+- backend SW role

+- driver pricing team
+  - market place org
+  - mobility and delivery side
+  - driver pricing
+  - how to better set the prices and difft markets
+  - better automate pricings
+  - own different segments

+- new role
+  - tech lead for team of 8
+  - working next gen platform for driver pricing
+  - platform / product

+- driver pricing infra
+  - single product
+  - more segments
+    - uber book a ride
+    - uber x
+    - auto
+    - luxury line
+    - more use cases
+    - error prone
+  - offerings today
+    - error prone
+  - not the best for scalability
+    - scalability
+    - multi million QPI speed and scale is bigger
+  - ML team / data science team
+    - more user friendly
+    - what needs to be improved
+    - takes more time and more manual

+- rebuilding driver pricing platform
+  - make it easier to scale
+  - make it easier for partner teams

+- scope
+  - forecasting
+  - delivery
+  - all of google
+  - software water pipes cooling of accela
+  - forecast
+    - expectation
+  - decouple supply / demand

+- cohesive
+- triage the problem

+henry
+chris becker